 - reduces the risk of cardiovascular disease and may even help prevent cancer.

 Despite their many similarities, there is an important difference between these two types of cinnamon, namely the amount of coumarin they contain.
 Coumarin is a natural aromatic compound but can be toxic in high doses.
 The Ceylon variety contains much less coumarin than Cassis, so if you’re consuming this spice on a daily basis, or using it as a supplement for its medicinal properties, Ceylon is the better option for you.

 Cassia is the most common type of cinnamon – you’ll find it in conventional supermarkets.
 Because labeling laws are so vague and arcane, it can sometimes be quite difficult to determine which cinnamon is best in terms of sustainability: the source of a given product can be elusive.
 To help you choose a high-quality spice, look for fair-trade third party seals, and verifiable organic products.

 Cinnamon is produced mostly in the Asian Pacific, as well as China, Vietnam, and Sri Lanka.
 That means it must be transported over quite a vast distance to reach countries like the United States, giving it a non-negligible carbon footprint.
 In order to be as environmentally responsible as possible, it’s important to choose quality over quantity when it comes to this spice.

 You can buy organic Ceylon cinnamon in most health stores, or online on Amazon**.

 This article has been translated from German to English by Christie Sacco.
-You can find the original version here: Zimt: Wirkung, Inhaltsstoffe und Unterschiede der Sortenaffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original version here: Zimt: Wirkung, Inhaltsstoffe und Unterschiede der Sortenunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?